RaphaelGKF/MScProject-VRGallery/README.md

   with the right joystick.

 # Walkthrough Tutorial
+Welcome
+When you spawn into the scene, you are greeted with a big welcome.
+On your left you will be able to see the controls and how to navigate throughout the scene.
+You will also see a quick brief and artworks featured in the gallery.
+On your right will be the different sections in the gallery: Main gallery, Two Art Galleries and a 3D Music Visualizer Room.
+There is also a visual layout if you need visual help.

+Creative Play Area
+Behind you will be the Creative Play Area, equipped with three creative tools; A Bubble and Cube Generator gun, as well as a Brush and Paint Pallete.

+Bubble Gun
+- Press the trigger
+  button and create
+  infinite bubbles.
+- Try popping the
+  bubbles.

+Brush and Paint Palette
+- Press the trigger button to
+  paint with a Brush.
+- Choose a color on the palette by dipping your brush into the spheres.
+Cube Gun
+- Press and Hold the
+  trigger button to create
+  multiple cubes to make
+  your own artistic
+  creation.

+Feel free to carry these along with you throughout your experience.
+Note that what you create with them will not remain in the scene past 1 minute.

+Main Gallery
+In the main Gallery, You are exposed to three-dimensional paintings, view them from any angle and view it's depth.
+This is a new way of experiencing art.

+At the center of the gallery, you can find the sculpture, Suzanne.
+This sculpture is always locked onto the sphere below it.
+Grab the sphere and she wont take her eyes off it.
+Throw it around and find out.
+The works displayed here were created using Gravity Sketch as 3D models.The main concept and source of inspiration was afrocentrism..
+This style of art display offers a three-dimensional approach for viewing artworks from a variety of perspectives.

+The other section features photographs that have been digitally altered and photomerged in Adobe Photoshop.This provides a window into the author's thoughts; His view that all forms of artistic expression are interconnected.
+As well as, three sculptures you can interact with. try picking them up.
+You are allowed to do this unlike a real museum or art gallery.

+Art Gallery

+The Art Gallery section has someof the most impactful creations in this project.
+You are able to view these images---- These artworks were created by myself, assisted by AI Generative algorithym, and Adobe Photoshop. influenced by vintage African art.
+Each of the paintings are accompanied by moving songs which can be heard when you approach the works.
+This will deepen the viewing experience and help the spectator understand the significance of the artwork.The theme of this section largely relies on the topic of freedom, justice and pride.
+The highlighted works are motivated by the impact of Black Culture in the music industry, Civil Rights, Pride and the BLM movement.
+Discover artists like Kanye West, Jacob Banks, and Michael Kiwanuka, whose ground-breaking music is paired with the artworks.

+3D Music Visualizer Experience
+Equipped with a radio and 13 musically responsive spheres.
+You have a choice of four tracks to play.
+The UI visible just below the radio allows you to control the song.
+Each sphere responds to the track's beat to a varied degree of intensity.
+When the spheres touch another object, their colours change.
+You can shoot the spheres with an (anti-gravity) gun and play around in the environment,which you can use to shoot the spheres to change the colors.
+This enables you to experiment while fully engaging to the experience.

+Youtube Playlist:

 * This world is best experienced with the use of headphones and a VR Headset *